|A – E||F – M||N – Z|

 - Home detention curfew – is a detention scheme whereby certain short-term criminals are released from prison several weeks to months before the completion of their sentence to allow them to integrate back into society.
 Certain offenders are not eligible, for example violent and sexual offenders.
 The offender will be tagged and a curfew imposed.

 - Indeterminate prison sentence – the court will set the minimum term that the offender must serve in prison which must be served in full before they come eligible for consideration to be released.
-Once this minimum term has been served the offender will only be released when the Parole Board is satisfied that the offender is safe to be released.
+Once this minimum term has been served the offender will be released only when the Parole Board is satisfied that the offender is safe to be released.
 If released, an offender will be on licence and supervised by the probation service.
 A life sentence is an indeterminate sentence.

 - Judges – experienced lawyers who are publicly appointed to preside over trials and pass sentences in criminal cases.
 They have to be unbiased and fair.

 - Judiciary – the name given to the judges, magistrates and tribunal members who deal with legal matters in England and Wales.
+Find out more at: www.judiciary.uk

 - Jury – a group of normally 12 members of the public who decide if a defendant in a Crown Court trial is either guilty or not guilty of an offence, based on evidence presented in court.